ncsl/seek/CONTRIBUTING.md

 up" on issues that others reported and that are relevant to you.
 It also helps us if you spread the word: reference the project from your blog and articles, link to it from your website, or simply star it in GitHub to say "I use it".

+Another way to contribute is specifically to make additional pipelines that improve the accuracy of contact localization for iEEG data using the T1 and CT images.

 Code of Conduct
 ---------------